Lewisville, Texas Therapists

 Rates of major depressive disorders are rising among the teenage population.
-In 2014, 11.2 percent of teenagers reported having a major depressive disorder in the last year.
-This is on par with the national average of 11 percent in the same time period, but it’s up from 7.9 percent in 2011.
-It is also significant that of these teens, only 35.3 percent were seeking counseling.
+In 2014, 11.2% of teenagers reported having a major depressive disorder in the last year.
+This is on par with the national average of 11% in the same period, but it’s up from 7.9% in 2011.
+It is also significant that of these teens, only 35.3% were seeking counseling.

 Among adults, rates of serious mental illness were lower than the national average.
-In 2014, 3.8 percent of adults reported a serious mental illness, which is a little lower than the national rate.
+In 2014, 3.8% of adults reported a serious mental illness, which is a little lower than the national rate.
 But care for this demographic was also low.
-Only 38.3 percent of people reported receiving treatment.
+Only 38.3% of people reported receiving treatment.

 Effects of Poverty, Substance Abuse, and Other Factors

 Substance abuse throughout the state of Texas is more or less on par with the national average.
 The exception is the rate of tobacco use.
 Texas ranks 14 out of 50 states for tobacco use, with high rates both among adults and teenagers.
-As of 2011, 19.2 percent of adults reported smoking in the previous 30 days.
-Meanwhile, 17.4 percent of teenagers reported smoking in the same period.
+As of 2011, 19.2% of adults reported smoking in the previous 30 days.
+Meanwhile, 17.4% of teenagers reported smoking in the same period.

 Other rates of substance use, including drug and alcohol use, are average.
-In 2014, 8.4 percent of teenagers reported using illegal drugs in the previous 30 days.
-These rates do not seem to be rising throughout the 2010s and are lower than the national average of 9.1 percent.
-Rates of teenage binge drinking, meanwhile, are actually dropping.
-Use among adults was roughly equal to the national average, at 6.5 and 2.2 percent for alcohol and drugs, respectively.
+In 2014, 8.4% of teenagers reported using illegal drugs in the previous 30 days.
+These rates do not seem to be rising throughout the 2010s and are lower than the national average of 9.1%.
+Rates of teenage binge drinking, meanwhile, are dropping.
+Use among adults was roughly equal to the national average, at 6.5 and 2.2% for alcohol and drugs, respectively.
 However, of particular concern was the rate of people seeking treatment.
-This was very low, at only 6.4 and 8.6 percent, respectively.
+This was very low, at only 6.4 and 8.6%, respectively.

 Substance use is an important factor in providing a picture of the mental health of a region.
 Those with mental illness often use substances to self-medicate.
 Meanwhile, those with substance addictions often develop mental illnesses.
 This is why areas with high rates of substance abuse need significant mental health care.

-The poverty rate in the Lewisville area is a little over 16 percent.
-Meanwhile, 32 percent of the population possessed a bachelor’s degree or higher.
+The poverty rate in the Lewisville area is a little over 16%.
+Meanwhile, 32% of the population possessed a bachelor’s degree or higher.
 Poverty and lack of education both make people less likely to seek mental health care.
 This is why these statistics are also significant.